jgm/gitit/README.markdown

   Each line of the file should contain a mime type, followed by some space, followed by a space-separated list of file extensions that map to that mime type.
 If the file is not found, some simple defaults will be used.

-- `defaultPageType` is the type of markup used to interpret pages in the wiki.
-Two values are currently supported: Markdown and RST

 [reCAPTCHA]: http://recaptcha.net